Everyone is talking about context engineering.

 A stronger context window cannot rescue a weak product brief.

-PMs used to write artifacts optimized for human interpretation.
-PRDs, one-pagers, Notion docs — their purpose was to create shared understanding through narrative.
+This is also why the artifact itself is changing.
+Teams used to write documents optimized for human interpretation — PRDs, one-pagers, Notion docs — whose purpose was to create shared understanding through narrative.
 The document was a starting point for conversation.
 Ambiguity was acceptable because humans would resolve it through discussion, whiteboarding, and iteration.

 The difference is visible in the artifacts themselves: